John Kerr (author): Work as editor

 At Cornell he met Paul E. Stepansky, a medical historian.
 He offered Kerr the position of associate editor at the Analytic Press, which published books for an audience primarily of psychotherapists.
 Accordingly, the company "through the 1980s and 1990s functioned as part incubator, part finishing school for books written by therapists".
 Stepansky described Kerr then: "He was a dazzling intellect....
 I would give him manuscripts to review, and the reviews were these wide-ranging meditations, stylistic gems, with commentary that was often more illuminating than the manuscript itself."

-In 1990 in Toronto, a conference entitled "Freud and the History of Psychoanalysis" was held by the Hannah Institute for the History of Medicine.
+In 1990 in Toronto, a conference titled "Freud and the History of Psychoanalysis" was held by the Hannah Institute for the History of Medicine.
 The subsequent book of essays was edited by Toby Gelfand and John Kerr.
 Kerr's essay "Epilogue: History and the Clinician" concluded the volume.
-There Kerr commented on the lack of enthusiasm by the practical-minded clinical community to recent advances in the study of the origins and early development of psychoanalysis.
+In it, Kerr commented on the lack of enthusiasm by the practical-minded clinical community to recent advances in the study of the origins and early development of psychoanalysis.
 Kerr stated that by training he himself was more a clinician than a historian.